Outreach and Extension

-- Installation of 11 weather stations within Roanoke City’s Public Schools, to promote science education in general, and more specifically, student interest in meteorology, and in their own community.
+- Installation of 11 weather stations within Roanoke City Public Schools, to promote science education in general, and more specifically, student interest in meteorology, and in their own community.

 - Classes and activities at local K-12 schools.

-- Departmental faculty participate in Virginia’s Master Naturalists Program through lectures presented to both the Roanoke and the New River Valley Chapters, and though certification for, and participation in, Virginia’s Save Our Streams (SOS) program that monitors water quality of local streams.
+- Departmental faculty participate in Virginia’s Master Naturalists Program through lectures presented to both the Roanoke and New River Valley chapters, and through certification for, and participation in, Virginia’s Save Our Streams program that monitors water quality of local streams.

 Geography students, and those in other departments, who participate in these activities often find them to be enjoyable and valuable experiences.